rjpw/skelton/README.md

 Example skeleton for Node-RED UI, with apologies to fans of the late great Red Skelton.

+## Status

+The project is in its earliest stages, and cannot even be counted on to successfully build.

 ## Loading Data

 The database can be reproduced from the data directory with the following steps: